Optimizing Black-box Metrics with Iterative Example Weighting: Proofs

 We next show that the call to \textbf{PI-EW} in line 9 of Algorithm \ref{algo:FW} computes an approximate maximizer $\hat{f}$ for $\hat{\perf}^\lin$.
 This is an extension of Lemma 26 in \citet{narasimhan2015consistent}. \begin{lem}[Approximation error in linear maximizer $\hat{f}$] For each iteration $t$ in Algorithm \ref{algo:FW}, denote $\bar{\c}^t = \diag(\C^D[h^t])$, and $\bar{\bbeta}^t = \nabla\psi(\bar{\c}^t)$.
 Suppose the assumptions in Theorem \ref{thm:iterative-plugin} hold.
 Let $B' = B + \sqrt{Lm}\,\kappa(\delta, n^\tr, n^\val)$.
 Assume $m \leq n^\val$.
 Then w.p.\ $\geq 1 - \delta$ over draw of $S^\tr$ and $S^\val$ from $\Dshift$ and $\Dtrue$ resp., for any $t = 1, \ldots, T$, the classifier $\hat{f}$ returned by \emph{\textbf{PI-EW}} in line 9 satisfies:

-\end{lem} \begin{proof} The proof uses Theorem \ref{thm:alpha-diagonal-linear-conopt} to bound the approximation errors in the linear maximizing classifier $\hat{f}$ (coupled with a union bound over $T$ iterations), and Lemma \ref{lem:C-genbound} to bound the estimation errors in the confusion matrix $\c^t = \hat{\C}^\val[h^t]$ used to compute the gradient $\nabla\psi(\c^t)$.
+\end{lem} \begin{proof} The proof uses Theorem \ref{thm:alpha-diagonal-linear-conopt} to bound the approximation errors in the linear maximizer $\hat{f}$ (coupled with a union bound over $T$ iterations), and Lemma \ref{lem:C-genbound} to bound the estimation errors in the confusion matrix $\c^t$ used to compute the gradient $\nabla\psi(\c^t)$.